flowersteam/forest/readme.md

 ### Design

 `forest` has been designed to be easy to use while ensuring data integrity.
 It features many ways to protect the tree data against badly programmed piece of code.
-Because the main goal of the library authors was to ensure that their scientific experiments were correct, some of the design choices led to an characteristically unpythonic interface.
+Because the main goal of the authors of the library was to ensure that their scientific experiments were correct, some of the design choices led to an characteristically unpythonic API.

 #### Tree branches have to be explicitely declared

-Is applies if you use to attribute interface.
+Is applies only if you use the attribute interface.
 You can implicitly declare branch using the dict interface.

     import forest